-- Homework assignments will be assigned in the class or posted on Blackboard. - You are allowed and encouraged to discuss and work with your classmates, however, you have to submit your own homework.
+- Homework assignments will be posted on Brightspace. - You are allowed to discuss with your classmates, however, you must submit your own homework.
 Any discussion or help that you have taken from your classmates should be acknowledged explicitly by writing their names and the kind of help you have received.
 Note that your homework should not be a copy of your classmate's homework. - You have up to 15 late days for use on any homework assignment throughout the semester, but no homework may be more than 5 days late.
-Once you used your budget of 15 late days for the semester, each late day will be assessed a 25% penalty on your grade for that assignment(s). - Each student will select an academic paper to review, present, and discuss with the class.
-Each presentation should follow the following format: - (a) Title Slide: Including authors names and institutions, the presenter's name, and date, - (b) Summary Slide: Summary of the main contributions of the paper, - (c) Background Slide(s): Summary of the relevant background of the problem to be solved, - (d) Method Slide(s): Summary of the methods used, - (e) Results Slide(s): Details of the paper's main results including supporting figures, - (f) Strengths Slide(s): Discussion of at least one major strength of the paper, - (g) Weakness Slide(s): Discussion of at least one major weakness and how it might be improved. - There will be one final project that will be done in groups of at most 2 students.
-You have to submit a final project report and present it in the class (more information will be provided during the semester). - No late submission is allowed for the final project report. - All students are expected to attend all paper review and final project presentations.
+Once you used your budget of 15 late days for the semester, each late day will be assessed a 25% penalty on your grade for that assignment(s). - Each student will review, present, and discuss a related scientific paper with the class.
+Each presentation should follow the following format: - (a) Title Slide: Including authors names and institutions, the presenter's name, and date, - (b) Summary Slide: Summary of the main contributions of the paper, - (c) Background Slide(s): Summary of the relevant background of the problem to be solved, - (d) Method Slide(s): Summary of the methods used, - (e) Results Slide(s): Details of the paper's main results including supporting figures, - (f) Strengths Slide(s): Discussion of at least one major strength of the paper, - (g) Weakness Slide(s): Discussion of at least one major weakness and how it might be improved. - All students are expected to attend all paper review and final project presentations. - I will not debug your code during office hours or by email.